robdevops/dreadpi/README.md

 #### WIRING

+Disclaimer: This info is provided for educational purposes.
+You should not mess around with high voltage.
+It's dangerous.
+Your safety is your own responsibility.

+Jumper:
-Remove the jumper closing JD-VCC with VCC.
+* Remove the jumper closing JD-VCC with VCC.

 RasPi to relay control pins (low voltage side):
 * PIN1 (3V3)		-> VCC